genexuslabs/dockerfiles/.net core/README.md

-This Dockerfile is used based on the [microsoft/aspnetcore:2.0](https://hub.docker.com/r/microsoft/aspnetcore/) and it simply adds the generic GeneXus generated ENTRYPOINT
+This Dockerfile is used based on the [microsoft/dotnet:2.1-aspnetcore-runtime](https://hub.docker.com/r/microsoft/dotnet/) image and it adds the generic GeneXus generated ENTRYPOINT